rtmag/r_project/README.md

 maf_tibble <- TCGAbiolinks::GDCquery_Maf("LAML", pipelines = "mutect2")
 ```

-With this we have downloaded and loaded the entire MAF file into a tibble format (don't worry about what tibble is for now, it will be covered in another lesson).
+Ee have downloaded and loaded the entire MAF file into a tibble format (don't worry about what tibble is for now, it will be covered in another lesson).

 We can now use "maftools" to do some exploration and plots